 What is a ghostwriter?

-A ghostwriter is an expert who writes books for other people, but doesn’t take author credit.
-Just like a ghost, the ghostwriter is invisible, and once the book has been written, he or she will disappear from view.
+A ghostwriter is an expert who writes books for other people but doesn’t take author credit.
+Just like a ghost, a ghostwriter is invisible, and once the book has been written, he or she will disappear from view.

 What types of books do ghostwriters write?

-Ghostwriters handle all kinds of books: memoirs, health books, business books, self-help books, biographies, sports books, books about art and history, and more.
+Ghostwriters write all kinds of books: memoirs, health books, business books, self-help books, biographies, sports books, books about art and history, and more.

 Is it cheating to use a ghostwriter?

 No. Your readers won’t care whether you wrote the book by yourself or had help; they’re just interested in your ideas.
-In fact, it’s usually assumed that ghostwriters are behind most of the books authored by athletes, politicians, executives, and entertainers.
+In fact, it’s usually assumed that ghostwriters are involved in the books authored by athletes, politicians, executives and entertainers.

 Does a ghostwriter do all of the writing?

 That depends on the client.
 Some people come up with an entire manuscript before engaging a ghostwriter.
-Others work closely with the ghostwriter, hammering out the book together.
-Still others provide the general idea, then the ghost creates the manuscript.
-How you work with your ghostwriter is up to you.
+Others work closely with the ghostwriter to hammer out the book together.
+Still others provide the general idea, then let the ghost create the manuscript.
+The way you work with your ghostwriter is up to you.

 Who gets author credit?

-While the ghostwriter does most or all of the writing, the client – that’s you – owns the rights and gets all the credit.
+While the ghostwriter does most or all of the writing, the client – that’s you – owns the rights and receives all the credit.

 How is a ghostwriter paid?

-Ghostwriters are generally paid as the work progresses.
-Most professional ghostwriters do not work on spec; that is, they do not write your book in exchange for a percent of future earnings.
+Ghostwriters are generally paid in installments as the work progresses.
+Most professional ghostwriters do not work on spec; that is, they do not write your book in exchange for a percent of its future earnings.

 Is it possible for a ghostwriter to write well in several genres?

-An experienced ghostwriter is an expert at turnings ideas and information into books, in numerous genres.
-It’s not necessary to be an expert in the topic; what’s most important is the ability to understand material and explain it clearly to the readers.
+An experienced ghostwriter is an expert at turning ideas and information into books in numerous genres.
+It’s not necessary for a ghost to be an expert in the topic.
+What’s most important is his or her ability to understand the material and explain it clearly to the readers.

 Must I work with a ghostwriter who lives in my city?

-Thanks to the Internet, you can work with a ghostwriter from any part of the world.
+Thanks to the Internet, you can work with a ghostwriter in any part of the world.
 We live in Los Angeles, California, but work with clients across the U.S. and around the world.
-We often begin by meeting with clients in person, but after the initial meeting, we generally communicate via phone, Skype, email, and so on.
+We often begin by meeting with our clients in person, but after the initial meeting, we generally communicate via phone, Skype, email and so on.

-Does a ghostwriter get you a literary agent?
+Can a ghostwriter find me a literary agent?

-Ghostwriters often have contacts with agents, but they cannot guarantee an agent will represent you.
-Agents make their decision to represent or not based on the potential client’s work and marketing platform.
+Ghostwriters may have contacts with agents, but they cannot guarantee that an agent will represent you.
+Agents make their decisions regarding representation based on the potential client’s work and marketing platform.

-Do I need a ghostwriter or an editor?
+How do I know if I need a ghostwriter or just an editor?